The Difference Between Benign and Malignant Tumors

 • Malignant tumors are considered cancerous and are more likely to metastasize or spread to other locations in the body.
 Benign tumors do not.

-• A benign tumor should be surgically removed if it is interfering with another body part, causing irritation or pain, or is causing any other problem for your dog’s comfort and health.
-Some benign tumors are surgically removed simply to confirm they are benign.
+• A benign tumor should be surgically removed if it interferes with another body part, causes irritation or pain, or causes any other problem for your dog’s comfort and health.

 Benign Versus Malignant Tumors in Dogs